microprediction/microprediction/docs/README.md

-A place where you publish live data, and algorithms predict it for you.

 ## Free crowd-sourced live prediction via API ([>>THIS WAY>>](https://microprediction.github.io/get-predictions.html))

 Take a moment to [browse the streams](https://www.microprediction.org/browse_streams.html) at microprediction.org.
 These are all created by people like you who publish scalar "ground truth" values one at a time, in order to initiate contests between prediction algorithms.
 The net result of these ongoing battles are beautiful community cumulative distribution functions.
 An example is [this one](https://www.microprediction.org/stream_dashboard.html?stream=faang_1&horizon=3555) representing the 1-hour ahead distribution of changes to the logarithm of the price of META stock.
 You can create your own stream by modifying [create_a_stream.py](https://github.com/microprediction/microprediction/blob/master/hello_world/create_a_stream.py) and running it.